reactjs/react.dev/src/content/learn/state-as-a-snapshot.md

 #### Implement a traffic light {/*implement-a-traffic-light*/}

-Here is a crosswalk light component that toggles when the button is pressed:
+Here is a crosswalk light Component that toggles when the button is pressed:

 <Sandpack>